prahladyeri/curated-lists/lists/programming.md

 ## MOOC (Massive Online Open Courses)

 - [SoloLearn](https://www.sololearn.com/) - My personal favorite!
 They have a mind blowing quiz/gamified way of teaching programming and what's more, they provide free online/PDF certificates on successful completion too!
-- [Free Code Camp](http://www.freecodecamp.com/map) - Fun and gamified way of learning web development.
+- [Free Code Camp](https://www.freecodecamp.org) - Fun and gamified way of learning web development.
 You can even try this if you already are a programmer and just want to exercise your coding muscles.
 - [Saylor Academy](https://learn.saylor.org) - Non profit Australian Academy offering various CS courses.
 Highly recommended!
 - [Open2Study](https://www.open2study.com/courses) - Launched in April 2013 by a [collaboration of several Australian universities](http://www.thegoodmooc.com/2013/06/a-review-of-open2study.html).
 The number of programming specific courses is currently small, but should grow in future considering that they are more leaning towards career-oriented than core academic courses.
 - [MIT Open Courseware](http://ocw.mit.edu/index.htm) - One of the best online resource to get learning content.
 However, you won't get any certificates on course completion.
 - [Stanford Online](http://online.stanford.edu/about) - Another great university that provisions learning content through the online channel.
 Again, no certificates, but still great course content.
 - [Coursera](https://www.coursera.org/courses?query=php) - Comprehensive curriculum and large number of programming courses to choose from.
-A pity [they started monetizing their students](https://courserajunkie.wordpress.com/2015/05/26/courseras-free-statements-of-accomplisments-die-a-quiet-death/) by offering paid-only certificates recently.
+No free certificates though.
 - [edX.org](https://courses.edx.org/) - Yet another MOOC.
 They used to offer free certificates until few years ago but no longer now.

 ## Integrated Development Environments (IDE)

 - [microsoft/vscode](https://github.com/microsoft/vscode): This is more like a glorified notepad++ than an IDE but one of the most popular and currently trending.
 It runs a bit slower though due to it being written in JavaScript.
 - [atom/atom](https://github.com/atom/atom): Similar to above, Atom is another JavaScript editor, quite popular these days.
-- [Netbeans](http://wiki.netbeans.org/): The conservative Java veteran's IDE!
+- [Netbeans](https://netbeans.apache.org/): The conservative Java veteran's IDE!
 Unlike the above two, this one is a fully fledged IDE and supports advanced things like code refactoring and navigation.
-- [Eclipse](http://eclipse.org): Another Java veteran's IDE, a strong competitor to Netbeans.
+- [Eclipse](https://eclipse.org): Another Java veteran's IDE, a strong competitor to Netbeans.

 ## Programming practice to exercise your coding muscles